isotopp/isotopp.github.io/content/posts/2022-05-02-a-solar-roof.md

 # Legal and financials

-We purchased the entire solution through Zonneplan and 10162 Euro, so around 1100 Euro per 1 kWp.
+We purchased the entire solution through Zonneplan at 10162 Euro, so around 1100 Euro per 1 kWp.
+This could be a noticeably less, if we did not have shade on the west side -- these optimizers are expensive.

 Zonneplan not only installed the whole thing, which took less than a day, but also took care of all the planning, and all the paperwork.
-That was very comfortable.
+That was very comfortable, and they handled all the things professionally and competently.

 In April, we produced 871.1 kWh, and sent 718 kWh into the grid.

-in the Netherlands, power sent into the grid "turns the counter backwards".
+In the Netherlands, power sent into the grid "turns the counter backwards".
 That is, you can treat the network like a battery, 1 kWh sent in is 1 kWh you can get back later for free.
 This is called "[Salderingsregeling voor huishoudens en MKB](https://www.rijksoverheid.nl/onderwerpen/duurzame-energie/zonne-energie)":

 > "Households and small businesses are allowed to feed self-generated electricity back into the grid until January 1, 2023.
 And offset it against their consumption at another time.
-This is called offsetting.")
+This is called offsetting."

 This rule was supposed to end at 1.
 January 2023, but will be prolonged at least one year more, says [Solar Mag](https://solarmagazine.nl/nieuws-zonne-energie/i26235/startdatum-afbouw-salderingsregeling-zonnepanelen-niet-haalbaar-ambtenaren-adviseren-1-jaar-uitstel):
 > Startdatum afbouw salderingsregeling zonnepanelen niet haalbaar, ambtenaren adviseren 1 jaar uitstel